ameyakonk/StrepClassification/README.md

 ### Classification process

 #### Model
 The Convolutional Neural Network Model used is ResNet-18.
 The approach uses transfer learning to learning the throat features using the model.
-The last classification layer is removed and the model outputs 512 features.
-Every layer except the layer4 is frozen.
-The model trains the weights of layer4.
+The last fully connected layer is removed so that the model outputs 512 features.
+For model training, every layer except the layer4 is frozen.
+The model trains the weights only of the layer4.

 ![Alt text for the image](images/resnet18.png)